kumarallamraju/medium/azurevm-defaultlocale/README.md

-A quick ARM template that sets the default locale to English (United Kingdon) This template was based off https://github.com/Azure/azure-quickstart-templates/tree/master/101-vm-simple-windows
+A quick ARM template that sets the default locale to German This template was based off https://github.com/Azure/azure-quickstart-templates/tree/master/101-vm-simple-windows